Eric-Jackson/oasis/README.md

 # Clement
-Modern MyBB theme that uses a modern workflow.
+Modern MyBB theme that uses a modern workflow, with ES6, SCSS, and many more possibilities with [npm](https://npmjs.com).

 ## Templates
 Download the zip and put it in your root/themes folder.